-You need to read this appendix if you want an overview the Terminal Server command Line Interface.
+You need to read You need to read this appendix if you want an overview the Terminal Server command Line this chapter if you Interface.

 This appendix describes the Terminal Server Command Line Interface including information on using the CLI as well as listing the command syntax.